Aayush141/instrument-vis/README.md

 This is a visualizer software for the EPG, focusing on usability and efficiency of the waveform analysis features along with the ability to annotate with experimental obser- vations.
-Our project aims to improve the user experience and productivity of EPG researchers and lower the barrier of entry for new entomologists in the field.
+This project aims to improve the user experience and productivity of EPG researchers and lower the barrier of entry for new entomologists in the field.